justnixx/laravel-breeze-api-react/README.md

 To get started with the project, follow these steps:

-1. Clone the repository: git clone [repository_url]
+1. Clone the repository: `git clone git@github.com:justnixx/laravel-breeze-api-react.git`
 2. Install the necessary dependencies for both frontend and backend.

 # Description